 The NHS wants to encourage candour and transparency in the work environment, and this relies on non-threatening policies around errors, based on openness and continual development, rather than blame and punishment.

-This is a topical issue because of the Junior Doctor strikes that took place.
-However, this does not mean that your discussion has to be shaped by the events that took place.
-Whilst it is important to mention them in order to show your awareness of current affairs, you do not have to be limited by this.
+This relates to the Junior Doctor strikes that happened, but your discussion doesn’t need to be shaped by the specific events that took place.
+Whilst it’s a good idea to mention them, you do not have to be limited by this in your answer.

 If Doctors decided to strike because they wanted better food in the cafeteria, this could not be justified.
 However, if the reason was that they believed it would make a difference to their working conditions, this has more potential to be justifiable.